D Line Extension: Opposition

-On January 26, 2018, BHUSD again submitted a lawsuit against the FTA and Metro for them to conduct another environmental study for health reasons and prohibit the FTA from granting federal funds to the Project until the agencies have fully complied with federal law.
-BHUSD alleged in June 2018 that Purple Line construction in Century Park East property is affecting their property.
-Metro responded they are complying with their compact agreement made before construction.
-Metro's response to the new lawsuit stated they have complied and the supplemental environmental in Beverly Hills and the Century City/Constellation station meets all legal requirements.
-That additional analysis confirms they can safely build the project, including the portion beneath Beverly Hills High School.
-As recently as October 2018, Lisa Korbatov and other members of the BHUSD maintained the district is continuing their litigious action against Metro and the Purple Line Extension construction project.
+On January 26, 2018, BHUSD again submitted a lawsuit against the FTA and Metro for them to conduct another environmental study for health reasons and prohibit the FTA from granting federal funds to the Project until the agencies had fully complied with federal law.
+BHUSD alleged in June 2018 that Purple Line construction in Century Park East property was affecting their property.
+Metro responded they were complying with their compact agreement made before construction.
+Metro's response to the new lawsuit stated they had complied and the supplemental environmental in Beverly Hills and the Century City station met all legal requirements.
+That additional analysis confirmed they could safely build the project, including the portion beneath Beverly Hills High School.
+As recently as October 2018, Lisa Korbatov and other members of the BHUSD maintained the district was continuing their litigious action against Metro and the Purple Line Extension construction project.
 In June 2019, the lawsuit was placed on hold by a local district court judge.
 No actions were taken, stating it is in "Abeyance."
-BHUSD is requesting mediation.
-Metro has declined mediation in the past, citing they have always complied with the DEIR/EIR results and previous environmental review studies added by the courts.
+BHUSD was requesting mediation.
+Metro had declined mediation in the past, citing they had always complied with the DEIR/EIR results and previous environmental review studies added by the courts.
 In May 2020, the courts again sided with Metro, citing that "Metro satisfied the obligation and that their determination was not arbitrary or capricious," ending the lawsuit.
-Work continues on the subway extension, and Metro reports it has not affected their timeline for completion.
-They report that it is "on time and on budget."
+Work continued on the subway extension, and Metro reported it had not affected their timeline for completion.
+They reported that it was "on time and on budget."

-Lisa Korbatov is now a Republican lobbyist for BHUSD and, per reports, has now spent over $16 Million in school tax bonds to sue Metro.
+Over the course of its unsuccessful litigation against Metro, BHUSD spent over $16 million in school district bond money.

 Construction

 Section 1

-In July 2014, a joint venture by Skanska, Traylor and J.F.
-Shea Co. was selected by the Metro board, in a 9 to 3 vote, as the winner of the $1.6 billion contract for Section 1.
-Skanska was selected over a competing bid by Dragados that was $192 million lower because of Skanska's experience building other Los Angeles transportation projects, like the Expo Line and the Regional Connector.
+In July 2014, a joint venture by Skanska, Traylor and J. F. Shea Co. was selected by the Metro board, in a 9 to 3 vote, as the winner of the $1.6 billion contract for Section 1.
+Skanska was selected over a competing bid by Dragados that was $192 million lower because of Skanska's experience building other Los Angeles transportation projects, like the E Line and the Regional Connector.

 Groundbreaking occurred for Section 1 of the extension in November 2014.
-The 3.9 mi segment will cost $2.8 billion: the federal government will provide a $1.25 billion "New Starts" grant and an $856 million infrastructure loan, with the remainder of the budget from Measure R funds.
+The 3.9 mi segment was originally slated to cost $2.8 billion, however due to cost overruns it is now projected at $3.35 billion.
+The federal government provided a $1.25 billion "New Starts" grant and an $856 million infrastructure loan, with the remainder of the budget from Measure R funds.
 When complete, each station will have a ridership of around 62,000 on weekdays.
 Twin Herrenknecht boring machines "Soyeon" and "Elsie" began digging the 3.92 mile section in the fall of 2018 from the La Brea Station to Wilshire/Western station.
 Soyeon arrived at Wilshire/Western in June 2019, marking the halfway point of Section 1.
 The TBMs were then returned to Wilshire/La Brea to head west to Wilshire/La Cienega.